Six types of payment fraud—and how businesses can prevent them

 4. Benefits of fraud protection

-Payment fraud is a major threat—but businesses can mitigate it with a number of effective defense tactics.
+Payment fraud is a major threat.
+But by using a number of effective defense tactics, businesses can mitigate it.
 Here’s what you need to know about common types of payment fraud, how they work, and what you can do to protect yourself, your business, and your customers.

 What’s in this article?